inaos/iron-array/README.md

 ## Build

 We use inac cmake build-system in combination with different libraries which can be installed using miniconda3.
-In particular, one can install MKL, IPP and SVML from Intel in a cross-platform portable way with:
+In particular, one can install LLVM from the numba channel, and MKL and SVML from Intel channel in a cross-platform portable way with:

+    $ conda install -c numba llvmdev==10.0.1  # LLVM
     $ conda install -c intel mkl-include      # MKL
     $ conda install -c intel mkl-static       # MKL
-    $ conda install -c intel ipp-devel # IPP
     $ conda install -c intel icc_rt           # SVML

-    $ conda install -c numba llvmdev # LLVM
+Beware: currently we only support LLVM 10, which is the one that is supported by llvmlite, and we strongly suggest to use conda for installing  that package via conda (`llvmdev`).

-Also, you will need to install LLVM development libraries.
-You can use conda for that (`llvmdev`) package, although it is better to use the native libraries in the system (using `apt`, `brew` or any other packager of your preference).
+In particular, we discourage the use of native libraries in the system (either using `apt`, `brew` or any other packager).

 ### Windows